seycileli/CoffeeMachine/README.md

 The machine works with quite typical products:

-1) coffee, milk, sugar, and plastic cups;
+- Coffee, milk, sugar, and plastic cups -

-if it runs out of something, it shows a notification.
+IF it runs out of something, it shows a notification.

 The machine can make three types of coffee: espresso, cappuccino, and latte.